asantos2000/kafka-connect-dynamodb/README.md

-# Using kafka connect to sink to AWS dynamodb
+# Using Kafka connect to sink to AWS DynamoDB

 ## Building the connector
 Ref: <https://github.com/shikhar/kafka-connect-dynamodb>

 Run `build-dyno-connect.sh`
+> Requires Java8

 or